 Should or can we leave the fish in the pond when dropping the phosphate level?

 The aluminum sulfate drop can be done with the fish in the pond.
 It will drop the algae and phosphates.
 Use one pound per 1000 gallons.
 Set the filter to recycle for 2-4 hours then stop the pump for 24 hours to vacuum the waste the following day.

 Should we or can we use algaecides to treat the water before?

-We want to go as chemical free as possible here.
+We want to go as chemical-free as possible here.
 Algaecides are a no go with fish.
 Brush regularly, test weekly, and vacuum the pond regularly.
-Ponds can be full time job no matter what system you use.
+Ponds can require daily attention no matter what system you use.
 Fish are great animals that require regular maintenance.

 Can we use borehole water?

 What should we do before introducing ECOsmarte in a fish pond?

 Just like with a pool we want to start with clear water.1.
 Balance the pH to a 7 (only use sulphuric acid muriatic has a trace chlorine residual which can kill fish).2.
 Get the phosphates down to 200 or less.
 Get the calcium up to 400 ppm.
 Once those are balanced we want to start ionizing.
 For the tilapia application, we want 0.4-0.5 ppm copper.
 If the pH is high, or we have low calcium or high phosphate we will not be able to raise the copper level.
 Maintaining the ph is critical and regularly checking phosphates.
 Depending on the size of the pond and the amount of fish, the oxygen demand will be around the clock.
 If you provide us the size of the pond for the tilapia, type of filtration, size of filtration, as well as the size of the pump in hp, I can give you some more insight into the operation.
 Ponds are a 24/7 operation and need daily testing done to run.